HamiltonMultimedia/hello-world/README.md

 It seems like a lost cause.
 To demand respect from people who don't understand or care to.
 This is a waste of time, energy and possibly money.
+To serve time in jail, or court because someone wants to be disrespectful?